AfroScope: A Framework for Studying the Linguistic Landscape of Africa: Analysis

-Motivated by these confusions, we introduce \ourmirror, a specialized embedding model trained to improve separation among frequently confused groups.
-We build \ourmirror\ on top of \textit{Serengeti}, our strongest base model on the \ourdata\ test split, and train it with \textbf{Mirror-BERT}~\cite{liu2021fast}, an unsupervised contrastive learning objective that pulls semantically similar representations together while pushing unrelated ones apart.
-Detailed training procedures and hyperparameters are in Appendix~\ref{app:mirror_bert_procedure}.
+To address these systematic confusions, we introduce \ourmirror, a lightweight contrastive embedding model used inside a hierarchical inference procedure.
+The base LID model first produces a broad-coverage prediction.
+When the prediction falls within a predefined confusable group and the model's confidence is below a threshold $\tau$, \ourmirror\ performs a group-specific disambiguation step using specialized embeddings.
+We build \ourmirror\ on top of AfroLID\textsubscript{\textit{AF}} and Serengeti\textsubscript{\textit{AF}}, our strongest base models on the external evaluation sets, and train it with Mirror-BERT~\cite{liu2021fast}, an unsupervised contrastive learning objective that pulls semantically similar representations together while pushing unrelated ones apart.
+Detailed training procedures and hyperparameters are in Appendix~\ref{tab:mirrorbert_hyperparams}.

-Figure~\ref{fig:umap_comparison} compares the embedding spaces produced by \textit{Serengeti} and \ourmirror, showing clearer separation for confusable labels and tighter within-label clustering.
-To leverage this improved separation, we implement a hierarchical inference scheme where low-confidence predictions trigger a specialized, group-specific disambiguation step utilizing \ourmirror~embeddings.
-We evaluate this strategy on $29$ confusable languages.
-Table~\ref{tab:hier_results} reports macro-F\textsubscript{$1$} over this confusable subset for confidence thresholds from $75\%$ to $95\%$.
-Across thresholds, we observe consistent gains, increasing from $+3.30$ at $75\%$ to $+4.55$ at $95\%$, indicating that target embeddings are particularly effective at resolving the most ambiguous cases.